jl02142/OrthoRefine/README.md

 `

 ### Runtime parameters (window size & synteny ratio)
-To determine default parameters, we evaluated different combinations of window size and synteny ratio using average max number of orthologous genes (AMNOG) represented in a single SOG (syntenous ortholog group).
-We reccomend using a smaller window size (default 8) and higher synteny ratio (default 0.5), espically for closely related genomes; a larger window or lower synteny ratio may be better suited as the evolutionary distance of the genomes increases (e.g., window size 30 and synteny ratio 0.2).
-Users may view the AMNOG for their dataset on predetermined combinations of window size and synteny ratio by setting the runtime option --run_combo to 1 (Calculating the AMNOG is a parallelized process that is currently memory intensive.
-OrthoRefine will return the killed error if the memory of the system is exceeded).
+To establish default parameters, we conducted an evaluation of various combinations of window size and synteny ratio, assessing the Average Max Number of Orthologous Genes (AMNOG) represented in a single Syntenous Ortholog Group (SOG).
+Based on our analysis, we recommend defaulting to a smaller window size (set at 8) and a higher synteny ratio (set at 0.5), particularly for closely related genomes.
+However, as the evolutionary distance between genomes increases, users may find that a larger window size or a lower synteny ratio is more appropriate (e.g., a window size of 30 and a synteny ratio of 0.2).

-Additional runtime parameters are --input, the user created input file, and --OF_file, the output from OrthoFinder.
+Users have the option to examine the AMNOG for their dataset across predetermined combinations of window size and synteny ratio by enabling the runtime option --run_combo to 1.
+It's important to note that calculating the AMNOG is a parallelized process that currently requires significant memory resources.
+If the system's memory capacity is exceeded during this calculation, OrthoRefine will terminate with a 'killed' error.

+In addition to adjusting the window size and synteny ratio parameters, users must specify the input file (--input) containing user-created datafile of GCF accession per genome and the output file from OrthoFinder (--OF_file) to initiate the analysis.

 ### Runtime options
 OrthoRefine has several runtime options, some which standard end-users may find useful and others intended for advanced end-users.